 At the age of 15 she married Joe Simpkins and had a child; they were divorced within a few years.
 Carter enrolled in college as a piano major in her late teens, but she never graduated.
 At 19, she married Jack Routh and had another child; they were divorced within two years.

 In 1978, she decided to pursue a musical career, heading to Los Angeles where she received a record contract with Warner Bros.
 Her debut album, Carlene Carter, was a rock & roll record recorded in London with Graham Parker's backing band, the Rumour.
 The following year, she released her second album, Two Sides to Every Woman, which featured support from the Doobie Brothers.
-That same year she married singer/songwriter/producer Nick Lowe, who was currently the co-leader of the new wave rock & roll revival band, Rockpile.
+That same year she married singer/songwriter/producer Nick Lowe, who was currently the co-leader of the new wave rock & roll revival band Rockpile.
 Lowe helped Carter shape her musical direction in the early '80s, and her third album -- the new wave-inflected country-rock record Musical Shapes (1980) -- showed the influence of Lowe, Rockpile, and Dave Edmunds.
 Although the album was critically acclaimed, it was a commercial failure.
-She followed Musical Shapes in 1981 with Blue Nun, which continued to pursue a new wave-country direction; like its predecessor, it was ignored.
+She followed Musical Shapes in 1981 with Blue Nun, which continued to pursue a new wave-country direction; like its predecessor, it was ignored by record buyers.